DillK/TicTacToe/v1/readme.md

 >*Disclaimer: **This is not a tutorial**.
 I am decidedly not an expert.
 While I do my best to strive for best practices, I do not guarantee them.
 I'm writing this simply as a means of journaling my own development.
 I will try to make this document as informative as I can.
 However, this should not be treated as anything more than the ramblings of a lunatic with a \[D]ill-informed opinion.
 If other people find this useful though − great!*

 # Overview
 As a programming exercise I decided to brush up on some web development.
 Specifically I wanted to take a closer look at HTML / JavaScript / CSS / Canvas.
 I needed a simple project to give them a try, and what is simpler than the age old game Tic Tac Toe?
-Whilst <b>this is not a tutorial <i>per se</i></b>, I have every intention of writing very detailed comments and accounts documenting my efforts.
+Whilst **this is not a tutorial *per se***, I have every intention of writing very detailed comments and accounts documenting my efforts.
 If others find it useful?
-Well than that's 🔥<b>LIT</b>🔥
+Well than that's 🔥**LIT**🔥

 # Goals
 1. [x] Write a playable game of Tic Tac Toe.
-1. [x] Use only HTML, CSS, and Javascript.
+1. [x] Use only HTML, CSS, and JavaScript.
 1. [x] Implement and animate a player turn indicator.
 1. [x] Make the Game responsive to screen sizes.
 1. [x] Use Canvas to draw the game board, and handle player input.